christophermadsen/iconography_dl_baseline/README.md

-## An Explainable Deep Learning Baseline for Iconography Research in Artworks<br/>Author: Christopher Buch Madsen
+# An Explainable Deep Learning Baseline for Iconography Research in Artworks
+## Author: Christopher Buch Madsen